When loving you to the moon and back, it happens in the kitchen too.

 Put a thick layer of salt on a plate, put the yolks on top of it, cover the yolks with salt, then cover the plate with plastic wrap, marinate it for at least an hour.
 Take it out, rinse with clean water.
 Put it all on a parchment paper, spray some wine (rice wine, or white), heat in oven with 170C/340F for 8 mins.

-Also, If you are not into yolks, you would need to prepare more paste of favor you like, about 470g.
+Also, If you are not into yolks, you would need to prepare more paste of flavor you like, about 470g.

 - Start with the crust, prepare a large mixer bowl, mix corn syrup and honey. then the olive oil.
 Put in the sifted flour, mix it all well with hands. now you have the dough, cover it with plastic wrap, sit for 30 mins.